Asian Recipes/ Dinner/ Japanese/ Recipes

 What should I serve with tonkatsu?

-Tonkatsu is usually served with shredded cabbage (on its own or with a simple sesame dressing).
-It can also be served with miso soup and Japanese tsukemono pickles such as takuan
+Tonkatsu is often served with side of shredded cabbage (on its own, or with a simple sesame dressing).
+It can also be served on top of rice (known as katsudon) with miso soup and Japanese tsukemono pickles such as takuan

-Serve it on top of Japanese curry with rice, or use the sliced tonkatsu pieces in hand rolled sushi or as part of a bento box for lunch.
+We LOVE having it on top of Japanese curry with sushi rice, or roll up the sliced tonkatsu pieces in sushi hand rolls.
+They’re also amazing as part of a bento box for lunch.

-We also love it with a simple side of wafu salad or Japanese potato salad.
+For a quick and easy meal why not serve with a simple side of wafu salad and/or Japanese potato salad.

 What’s the best way to reheat leftovers?